rayvermey/CI/README.md

 # CI
 Clean and fast install of any Arch distro

+This install.sh script will build a new system from the iso (or distro) you booted up from.
+So all the distro specifics are copied in, ALSO all the installed software.
+This can be convinient for ISO builders, no repo software install is needed afterward, only AUR packages you want.

 Steps to take:

 1) Boot up from any Arch iso